chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 ### Step 3: Bootstrapped Estimates of Model Diagnostics and Analyses of Treatment Effects

-We use the bootstrapped results above (cross-validation predictions and errors, predicted counterfactual outcomes and treatment effect estimates) to:
+We use the bootstrapped results above (CV predictions and errors, predicted counterfactual outcomes and estimated treatment effects) to:
-- Assess average cross-validation errors, conduct model diagnostics, and evaluate model assumptions
+- Assess average CV errors, conduct model diagnostics, and evaluate model assumptions
 - Examine average treatment effects and treatment effect heterogeneity

 In `Code/Analysis`, run the following script: